Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 The Worst Offenders: Foods Connecticut Families Love (That Disposals Hate)

 Some of our most beloved holiday ingredients cause garbage disposal jams more than anything else.
-Here's what to keep out of the drain entirely:
+Keep these out of the drain entirely:

-- Potato peels: Those mountains of peels from your homemade mashed potatoes create a starchy paste that coats blades and clogs pipes
+- Potato peels: Mountains of peels from homemade mashed potatoes create a starchy paste that coats blades and clogs pipes

 - Turkey bones and cartilage: Even small bones can jam the grinding mechanism or damage the motor